pridiltal/retina_web/content/post/1_set_theory/index.md

 **Idempotent Laws**
 $$A\cup A =A \quad\quad\quad\quad A\cap A =A$$

-Under Idempotent Laws the operations can be applied without changing the the initial values of the operands.
+Under Idempotent Law, the operations can be applied without changing  the initial values of the operands.
 The term **"Idem"** has a Latin origin which means **"the same"**.
 The second part **"potent"** also has a Latin origin and comes from the Latin word **"posse"** which means **"being powerful"** or **"being able"**.
 Idempotent Laws show their **power** of remaining on the **same** values, irrespective of the operations being performed on it.

 **Associative Laws**